yuryybk/objc_dep/README.md

 Will exclude files with names that begin with "Internal", or contain the word "secret".
 Additionally all files in folders named subdir1 and subdir2 are ignored.

-`% python objc_dep.py /path/to/repo -group > graph.dot`
+`% python objc_dep.py /path/to/repo --group > graph.dot`

-Will group classes and class categories together and represent in like single node in graph
+Will group classes and class categories together and represent in like single node in graph.

 `% python objc_dep.py /path/to/repo --skip /path/to/file_with_nodes_to_skip > graph.dot`

-Will skip nodes which has name from 'file_with_nodes_to_skip'
+Will skip nodes which has name from 'file_with_nodes_to_skip'.

 ### Possible improvements